Quotes & Sayings

 by R.E.
 Slater

 I've been struggling lately with the too common reading of the book of Revelation by unwary and unwise Christians.
-Last week I had provided a number of voices waring of maga's full roar into neoliberalism which has taken bloom under our last 2024 election vouchsafing the wealthy's unmitigated control of the processes of democracy.
+Last week I had provided a number of voices warning of maga's full roar into neoliberalism which has taken bloom under our past 2024 election vouchsafing the wealthy's unmitigated control of the processes of democracy.
 A democracy corrupted to speak for the wealthy and not for the common man as it was intended in the early days of America's founding fathers.

-So then, as any good-willed process theological prophet will do, I have felt impelled by the Spirit of God to again forewarn of our cultural demise even as we leap into our own destruction with both feet unrealizing that we are the very people warned to not participate in revelational Armageddon bringing not only our nation, but the nations of the world, to their utter end (which war and shunned environmental policy certainly will do).
+So then, as any good-willed process theological prophet will do, I have felt impelled by the Spirit of God to again forewarn of America's cultural demise even as we leap eagerly into our own self-made destruction with both hands-and-feet willing disregarding Revelation's warnings that we have become the very people warned to not participate in the revelational Armageddon events which will bring not only our own nation, but the nations of the world, to their utter end (which war and shunned environmental policies certainly will do).
+It's had to understand how the "biblical evangelical church" can so easily dismiss its own lectures and teachings but here we are in the year 2024 witnessing the full outcoming of decades of downward spiraling into cultural oblivion.

 Thus speaks the bible to those who would lift themselves up to rule this earth believing they are guiltless and without fault yet have become the very ones Jesus came to overthrow and teach another way of love, mercy, forgiveness, healing, and rebirth.